Clarinet players from Stadler to Fröst

 Karl Leister

-Karl Leister is the German clarinet player that you will find the most German recordings of.
+Karl Leister was the German clarinet player that you will find the most German recordings of.
 He played with Karajan more than thirty years.
-His recordings are allways perfect and adapted to the musical style required.
+His recordings are always perfect and adapted to the musical style required.

 Dieter Klöcker

 Dieter Klöcker is a German clarinet player with a lot of recordings.
 Especially if you are looking for pieces that are not top sellers, you may find recordings with him.
-Besides his playing career he is a Professor in Freiburg with a focus on jewish music, many pubications.
+Besides his playing career he is a Professor in Freiburg with a focus on jewish music.
+Many publications.

 Jost Michaels